 How are trademark rights registered or secured and what protection do they grant?

-By filing a trademark application at the IPO, a European Union trademark (EUTM) application at the European Union Intellectual Property Office (EUIPO) or an international trademark designating the UK or EUTM.
+By filing a trademark application at the IPO, a European Union trademark (EUTM) application at the European Union Intellectual Property Office (EUIPO) or an international trademark at WIPO designating the UK or EUTM.
 A registration gives the owner the exclusive right to use the mark for the goods/services applied for.
-Unregistered marks can be protected under common law subject to the establishment of goodwill and reputation.

-What are the costs of registering a trademark and the costs of defending it?
+What are the costs of registering and defending a trademark?

 A typical UK trademark in one class costs about £750 to £1,000 from filing to registration.
 An EUTM application in one class costs about £1,600 to £2,000 from filing to registration.